Saturday, November 17, 2012

 | Picture was added April 18, 2013 The right image is the original scan.
 The left I tried using color correction software.
 Neither is great but it's better than nothing! ca. 1880 |

-The next thing I came across was the Hamilton Daily Democrat of March 5, 1888.
+In regards to Harry, I came across the Hamilton Daily Democrat of March 5, 1888.
 It seems that Harry and Tabe White were quarreling over a jug of whisky.
 Harry shot and killed Tabe.
 I've not found anything else regarding this crime.

 The last thing I know about Harry is that he died at the age of 39 on May 7, 1897 and is buried in Moran Cemetery, Dresden Tennessee.
 Cause of death is unknown.